Parameter uncertainties in weighted unbinned maximum likelihood fits: Unbinned maximum likelihood fits and event weights

 \subsection{Commonly used approaches to uncertainties in weighted fits}

-Instead of using the asymptotically correct approach given by Eq.~\ref{eq:correctcovariancemultidim}, often other techniques are used to determine parameter uncertainties in weighted unbinned maximum likelihood fits which are presented below. \begin{enumerate}[label=(\alph*)] \item A simple approach used sometimes is to rescale the weights $w_e$ according to
+Instead of using the asymptotically correct approach for static event weights given by Eq.~\ref{eq:correctcovariancemultidim}, often other techniques are used to determine parameter uncertainties in weighted unbinned maximum likelihood fits which are presented below.
+We stress that of the techniques (a)--(c) listed below only the bootstrapping approach (c) will result in generally asymptotically correct uncertainties. \begin{enumerate}[label=(\alph*)] \item A simple approach used sometimes (\eg\ in Ref.~\cite{Aaij:2013oba}) is to rescale the weights $w_e$ according to

 and to use Eq.~\ref{eq:covprime} with the weights $w_e^\prime$.
-This will rescale the weights such that the total statistical power of the sample corresponds to $N$ events, however, it will not generally reproduce the result in Eq.~\ref{eq:correctcovariancemultidim}. \item A method proposed in Refs.~\cite{Eadie:100342,James:2006zz} is to correct the covariance matrix according to
+This will rescale the weights such that their sum corresponds to Kish's effective sample size~\cite{kish1965survey}, however, this approach will not generally reproduce the result in Eq.~\ref{eq:correctcovariancemultidim}. \item A method proposed in Refs.~\cite{Eadie:100342,James:2006zz} is to correct the covariance matrix according to